Abd al-Rahman al-Majdoub: Biography

 Abderrahman was born in March 1506 in the Tit village near Azemmour, Morocco.
-He was of Sanhaja Berber origin.
 In 1508, he moved with his father to Irgan near the town of Meknes.
 He was brought up in a Sufi environment, his father studied under Ibrahim Afham al-Zarhuni, a student of Ahmad Zarruq.
 Abderrahman studied first in Meknes, then he went to Fez to continue his studies.
 He studied in Meknes under teachers such as Abu Ruwayin, Ahmad al-Shabih, Said ibn Abi Bakr al-Mishnaza'i, Abd al-Haqq al-Zalliji, Ja'ran as-Sfyani and the qutb Umar al-Khattab al-Zarhuni.
 It was Umar al-Khattab al-Zarhuni who told him to settle in the habt region.
 He studied in Fez under teachers such as Ali ibn Ahmad al-Sanhaji.
 He memorised the entire Quran and the 10 different ways of recitation.
 He lived during the rise of the Saadi dynasty under the reign of Mohammed ash-Sheikh and Abdallah al-Ghalib.
 This period also saw the rise of the Ottoman Empire in Algeria and Tunisia.